 - Official sealed transcripts Bachelor’s Degree including 30 semester hours, or Master’s Degree including 12 graduate hours, or Doctoral Degree in a teaching field; and

-- A letter of Acceptance into an Approved Alternative Teacher Education Program.
+- A letter of Acceptance into an Approved Alternative Teacher Education Program; and

 Upon completion of the program, the candidate must submit the following documents to obtain full level 1 licensure:

-- Letter of Completion of the Alternative Educator Prep Program
+- Letter of Completion of the Alternative Educator Prep Program; and

-- Copy of passing teacher exams from NES/NMTA or beginning January 1, 2020 the Praxis exams
+- Copy of passing teacher exams from Praxis

 Delay of application:

-- Your application is lacking supporting documents listed in the above check list.
+- Your application is lacking supporting documents listed in the above check list; or

 - If your license(s) has expired (and you do not have additional valid licenses on file), and your background was completed 24 months or more, you will need to complete a new background.

 - Consultants correspond by email; please check your spam/junk folder.

 - Official Transcripts: Transcripts must be sealed and addressed to 300 Don Gaspar, Santa Fe, NM 87501 OR eScrips can be sent by the university(s) to the attention of NMPED at the following email address firstname.lastname@example.org.